In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Subsequent evolution and migration of AGN stars

 In the classical paradigm, migration slows down if the migrator carves a gap, reducing the density in the coorbital region, which weakens the migration torque.
 In our case, gap-opening for AGN stars is unlikely for stars with small mass ratios compared to the central BH (e.g. for $q\lesssim 10^{-5}$), as suggested by conventional gap-opening criteria \citep{Crida2006}.
 Furthermore, a number of numerical studies conducted for self-gravitating discs on various scales have shown that migration in such systems can be even faster than implied by Eq.~\ref{eq:typeI} due to the contribution of torques from asymmetric flows in the vicinity of the perturber \citep{Malik2015,2013CQGra..30x4008M}, which either inhibits gap formation completely or at least suppress the formation of a deep gap that can slow down migration sensibly \citep{SzulagyiMayer2017}.
-Thus, at least in the outer disc, the migration of stars is better approximated by the Type I rate.
+We note that the migration of a \emph{population} of stars may not be well-represented by expressions that assume a single migrator.
+Simulations tend to show that while a fraction of fragments tend to migrate inward at a rate comparable to the Type I rate, other fragments may experience migration that slows down or reverses direction \citep{Helled2014}.
 In the inner disc, gap-opening or partial gap-opening may occur, especially if stars are able to accrete and grow.
+For simplicity we consider only inward migration but with two limiting estimates (Type I and a slower, gap-corrected expression).

 In the case that a gap begins to open, numerical simulations find in many cases that the torque on a perturber scales with the reduced surface density in the gap, and can be estimated by \citep{2014ApJ...782...88F,2018ApJ...861..140K} \be T_{\rm gap} = \frac{1}{1+0.04K} T_{\rm I}, \ee where $K = q^2 (r/h)^5 \alpha^{-1}$.
 This estimate takes into account the possibility of partial gap-opening, allowing for a continuous expression for the torque as a function of $q$ and disc parameters.
+When calculating migration rates for the stellar population, we take into account the reduction in gas density due to star formation.
+This only results in a minor effect for models with high SF efficiency ($\epsilon=0.3$), for which the migration times increase by a small factor $\lesssim 2$.